dartmouth-cs52-19S/workshop-ws-05-14-databases/README.md

 The prompt ends in `#` which tells us we're logged in as the absolute CS GOD superuser, or root.

-Commands within `psql` start with a backlash.
+Psql meta-commands that are processed by `psql` itself start with a backlash.
 To see what database, user, and port we've connected to, run `\conninfo`.

 Here are some other commands: